andrezwicky/imgui/docs/FAQ.md

 **Please read documentations or tutorials on your graphics API to understand how to display textures on the screen before moving onward.**

 Long explanation:
 - Dear ImGui's job is to create "meshes", defined in a renderer-agnostic format made of draw commands and vertices.
-At the end of the frame those meshes (ImDrawList) will be displayed by your rendering function.
+At the end of the frame, those meshes (ImDrawList) will be displayed by your rendering function.
 They are made up of textured polygons and the code to render them is generally fairly short (a few dozen lines).
-In the examples/ folder we provide functions for popular graphics API (OpenGL, DirectX, etc.).
+In the examples/ folder, we provide functions for popular graphics APIs (OpenGL, DirectX, etc.).
 - Each rendering function decides on a data type to represent "textures".
 The concept of what is a "texture" is entirely tied to your underlying engine/graphics API.
  We carry the information to identify a "texture" in the ImTextureID type.
 ImTextureID default to ImU64 aka 8 bytes worth of data: just enough to store one pointer or integer of your choice.